LogoLogo

 Abstract

-We propose a standard format for invoice numbers that enables secure and permissioned access to a set of restricted key derivation universes within the context of BRC-42 derivation.
+We propose a standard format for invoice numbers that enables secure and permissioned access to a set of restricted key derivation universes within the context of derivation.
 The format defines a string that includes the security level, protocol ID, and key ID separated by hyphens.
 Security level 0 implies no permissions, level 1 grants permissions to all key IDs and all counterparties for the given protocol ID, and level 2 grants permissions only to a particular counterparty.
 The standard aims to enable the creation of protocols that can request permission to access data controlled by a user in a secure and standardized way.

 Motivation

-The BRC-42 key derivation architecture allows parties to derive child keys for each other based on flexible invoice numbering schemes.
+The key derivation architecture allows parties to derive child keys for each other based on flexible invoice numbering schemes.
 However, the lack of a standard format for invoice numbers creates challenges for using different sets of keys for different purposes.
 This standard proposes a solution to address these challenges by defining a common standard for formatting invoice numbers.

 By enabling the development of various classes of protocols, each with different security models, this standard allows for the sharing of a common set of root keys while keeping key universes separate.
 This approach provides an easy-to-use solution for various applications, including Bitcoin and MetaNet client software, where different applications require access to various classes of a user's data.

 The proposed scheme for key IDs is open-ended and can be defined by the rules for each protocol, making it easy to implement and apply to a wide range of use cases.
-This standard makes it easier for software using BRC-42 key derivation for cryptographic operations to protect user data by granting permission for particular parties to access and use keys based on the security level for the protocol.
-Overall, the adoption of this standard will simplify and enhance the use of BRC-42 key derivation in a variety of contexts, improving security and facilitating innovation.
+This standard makes it easier for software using key derivation for cryptographic operations to protect user data by granting permission for particular parties to access and use keys based on the security level for the protocol.
+Overall, the adoption of this standard will simplify and enhance the use of key derivation in a variety of contexts, improving security and facilitating innovation.

 Specification